openssl/technical-policies/policies/coding-style.md

 - Use `char` for strings, but bear in mind that `char` is unsigned by default on some platforms.

+The above advice does not restrict typedef or macro definitions expressed in terms of deprecated integer types made for portability purposes.

 ## Chapter 15: Expressions